 Resources to Guide Children in Bereavement

-They prayed the Examen together which is a lovely method of praying as a family you can learn more about the Examen if you click on the picture above.
+The Examen is a lovely method of praying as a family you can learn more about the Examen if you click on the picture above.

 A great way to pray is to look for God’s presence in your life.
 More than 400 years ago St. Ignatius Loyola encouraged prayer-filled mindfulness by proposing what has been called the Daily Examen.
 The Examen is a technique of prayerful reflection on the events of the day in order to detect God’s presence and to discern his direction for us.
 Try this version of St. Ignatius’s prayer.